vmlucas/strider/README.md

 # strider
-Preparing the environment:
-SQL DB used was PostgreSQL
+SQL DB used was PostgreSQL on localhost

+- Preparing the environment:
-With Python3 installed
+install Python3
+install PostgreSQL
+pip3 install pandas
-pip3 install psycopg2
+pip3 install psycopg2-binary
 pip3 install sqlalchemy

+- Files to be loaded must be on the to_load folder

-Running ETL workflow:
+- Running ETL workflow:
 run pipeline.py